• Training structure

 How to register

-For students from outside our university, the registration procedure is carried out via the e-candidate portal of the Faculty of Science.
+For students from outside our university, the registration procedure is carried out via the Faculty of Science's e-candidat portal.

-Acceptance of non-MU candidates is not automatic: it is decided on the basis of a file by a pedagogical committee.
+Acceptance of non-MU candidates is not automatic: it is decided on the basis of applications by a pedagogical committee.

 Read more

-For the integration of the course in L2, it is necessary to have obtained a L1 Life Sciences or equivalent.
+To join the L2 course, it is necessary to have obtained an L1 Life Sciences or equivalent.

 Read more